Skip to main content

 Avoid paying back withdrawals during the same year

 Once you’ve hit your contribution limit, you can’t pay back any withdrawals you made from your TFSA in the same year.
-That repayment will be looked at as an over-contribution and be subject to a 1% monthly tax as long as it stays in your account.
+That repayment will be seen as an over-contribution and be subject to a 1% monthly tax as long as it stays in your account.

 TFSAs are (almost) exempt at tax time